At 91, after life as a pharmacist then 15 years as a grocery bagger, Chuck Elvig is finally retiring

 “It is with a bit of sadness that I feel the time has come for me to leave Central Market,” he typed out.
 “I have had 15 happy and enjoyable years . . .”

-Elvig is 91.
+Chuck Elvig is 91.
 Time to call it quits.
 What did you think, that he was going to write out the letter longhand?
 Everybody’s on the computer these days.

 For those 15 years, Elvig had been a courtesy clerk at the Mill Creek store, or what used to be called a grocery bagger.